-Other Public School District & Charter School and
+Other Public School District & Charter School and Educator Misconduct Complaints

 For matters that do not violate a state law or rule within TEA's investigative jurisdiction, you may file a local grievance.
 For more information, view the General Inquiry web page.
 Please request a local grievance form from your school district or charter school.

 To file a formal complaint to TEA about public school district or public charter school actions and/or educator misconduct, you must allege in writing that a school district, charter school, and/or a certified educator has violated a law or rule within the jurisdiction of TEA.
-Refer to the complaint process of Division of Compliance & Inquiries for more information, forms, and contacts.
+Refer to the complaint process of the Division of Compliance & Investigations for more information, forms, and contacts.
 You may also use this form for the following violation types.